 According to the historian Diodorus Siculus (lib.
 III.61), Cronos was the king of Sicily, Libya and also of Italy.
 He established his power over the western regions of Sicily, occupying all the most important hills of the region with garrisons.
-Precisely for this reason, according to Diodorus, in Sicily and in other regions of the West, many mountainous areas were called, from his name, Chronia.
-Diodorus speaks of a place named Cronio about the defeat suffered by the tyrant of Syracuse, Dionysus, by the Carthaginians in 383 BC
+Precisely for this reason, according to Diodorus, in Sicily and in other western regions, many mountainous areas were called, from his name, Chronia.
+Diodorus speaks of a place called Cronio about the defeat suffered by the tyrant of Syracuse, Dionysus, by the Carthaginians in 383 BC

 Mount Scuderi (Fiumedinisi, Messina)

 Finally, a legend tells that the tomb of Cronos would be found near Monte Scuderi (formerly Monte Saturno).

 The hypothesis has been formulated that, with the arrival of Christianity, the cult of Cronos was replaced with that of St. Calogero.
 According to the legend, St. Calogero was born in Chalcedon , as a young man, he retired to a forest where he received from God the gift of working miracles and the ability to prophesy.
 He then began to preach Christianity, was persecuted and forced, in 303, to exile in Sicily where he lived for many years in a cave in Lillibeo (Marsala), from where he only came out to preach Jesus Christ.
 In old age he retired to Mount Cronio, not far from Sciacca, later called Mount S. Calogero, where he spent the last days inside a cave .